Zweihander-Main/miscWinScripts/README.md

 Scripts to keep various programs updated.
 Recommendation is to invoke via Task Scheduler.

 ### While Unlocked
-AHK script to start flashing the screen and playing annoying random noises at a set time.
+**(Deprecated)** AHK script to start flashing the screen and playing annoying random noises at a set time.
 Useful for maintaining sleep and meeting schedules.
 Recommendation is to invoke via Task Scheduler.

 ### brightnessContrast
 AHK and PS scripts to set brightness and high contrast mode.

+### emacsDaemon
+Starts WSL Emacs on startup.

+### neithBackup
+**(Deprecated)** Overly complicated way to backup a very old machine.

+### timeControl
+Forces computer to lock at certain times.